DefectDojo/django-DefectDojo/docs/content/en/basics/start-using.md

 This page lets you do most of the common tasks that are associated with an Engagement.

-Tracking your Engagements in the calendar {#Tracking your Engagements in the calendar}
+Tracking your Engagements in the calendar
 -----------------------------------------

 The calendar can help you keep track of what Engagements your team is